JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 Here is the diagram of a simple FM instrument [Pluta2019, Dodge1997].

-{% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/SimpleFMInstrument.png", "Simple FM instrument (algorithm)" %}
+{% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/SimpleFMInstrument.png", "Simple FM instrument diagram with 2 oscillators: one modulator and one carrier." %}
-_Figure {% increment figureId20250301  %}._
+_Figure {% increment figureId20250301  %}.
+Simple FM instrument._

 ## Simple FM Spectrum